Triton

 Ambrosia Karst

-Ripped from the cliffs of Triton Bay, the Ambrosia Karst is a monumental formation and one of the few known gateways to the Sunless Sea.
-Its cavernous maw plunges into the dark waters beneath the world, where the hidden ocean depths merge with the open sea.
-Mysterious and foreboding, the karst is a rare place of wonder, drawing explorers and daring sailors despite the dangers lurking within its shadowy expanse.
+Ripped from the cliffs of Triton Bay, the Ambrosia Karst is a monumental formation and one of the few known gateways where the Sunless Sea mingles with the actual ocean.
+It is a cavernous opening like a maw on the side of the coast.
+Inside plunges into the dark waters beneath the world where the hidden ocean depths are visible from the outside.
+The karst is a rare place of wonder, drawing eager explorers on expeditions and daring sailors looking for new trade routes to ferry goods deeper inland to the world above.

 New Collora